TuanTNG/Insulator-Horn-Detection/README.md

 # Insulator-Horn Detection

-This repo is created to describe the project Knot Segmentation, conducted from Jul.
-2020 to Aug.
+This repo is created to describe the project Knot Segmentation, conducted from Oct.
+2020 to Nov.
 2020, between [CyberCore AI](https://cybercore.co.jp/) and [TerraDrone](https://www.terra-drone.net/global/) <br/>
 The code is belongs into CyberCore AI.
 ## Requirements <br/>
 Detect Insulator and Horn (image bellow) <br/>